VCLS has been selected as one of the experts by BPIFrance to accompany their Companion Diagnostics (CDx) start-ups.

 Ideally, CDx are co-developed together with therapeutics (Rx).
-Drug developers and diagnostic manufacturers coordinate CDx-Rx co-development, to bring both drug and diagnostic test to the market.
+Drug developers and diagnostic manufacturers coordinate CDx-Rx co-development, to bring both drug and diagnostic tests to the market.

-Today, there is little regulatory guidance in the US related to CDx approval in the context of the associated drug development, and almost none in Europe.
-With the forthcoming European IVD regulation, it is anticipated that CDx will be classified as high-risk tests, and specific requirements will be added to get these products CE marked (i.e. demonstrate the clinical utility of the test).
+Today, there is little regulatory guidance in the US related to CDx approval in the context of the associated drug development.
+In the new EU IVD regulation (2017/746 IVDR), CDx devices are classified as high-risk (Class C) , and specific requirements are added to get these products CE marked (i.e. demonstrate the clinical utility of the test).
 While these changes bring more robustness to CDx development, they also have a great impact on cost and time to the market.
 As for all IVDs, it is essential to anticipate these regulatory changes in Europe, when co-developing CDx and the associated medicinal product.

 Key challenges encompass: